 Welcome to the website for the Australasian Region of the International Biometric Society.

 Our main activity is our regional biennial conference.
-The last and just concluded regional conference of the Australasian Region, titled “Biometrics by the Border”, was held in the conference facilities of the Mantra on Salt Beach, Kingscliff, which is located south of Queensland's Gold Coast, just across the border into NSW.
+The last regional conference of the Australasian Region, titled “Biometrics by the Border”, was held in 2017 the Mantra on Salt Beach, Kingscliff, which is located south of Queensland's Gold Coast, just across the border into NSW.
 The dates of the conference were 26-30 November 2017.

 The region's biennial general meeting (BGM) was also held during the conference.
 Ian Renner was elected to a newly created position, that of Assistant Treasurer, with primary responsibility for membership.
 Ross Darnell's one-year 2017 term as Past President was noted as almost over.
-Alan Walsh was elected as President for 2019-2020 and will serve as President-Elect in 2018.
+Alan Welsh was elected as President for 2019-2020, serving as President-Elect in 2018.
 All other positions had incumbents returned unopposed.

 At the conference dinner on Wednesday night the region recognised members who have given "longtime" service to our Society and to the advancement of biometry.
 The 2017 ALF awardees, Alan Welsh and Warren Muller, were both present to receive their awards in person.

 Recent posts, with many photographs, to our own Facebook group, IBS-AR (which we invite all members to join) give the flavour of what was another great regional conference.
 The full set of photographs is on Flickr to view, along with previous conferences.

 We all now look forward to our next conference in Adelaide in December this year.